Justin Houston: 2019

 On March 21, 2019, Houston signed a two-year, $24 million contract with the Indianapolis Colts.

 Houston made his Colts debut in the season-opener against the Los Angeles Chargers.
 In the game, Houston made 4 tackles and sacked Philip Rivers once in the 24–30 overtime loss.
 In Week 5, against his former team, Kansas City Chiefs, Houston recorded 4 tackles, two tackles for losses, and one sack, earning him AFC Defensive Player of the Week.

-In week 7 against the Houston Texans, Houston recorded 2 sacks on Deshaun Watson in the 30–23 win.
+In week 7 against the Houston Texans, Houston recorded two sacks on Deshaun Watson in the 30–23 win.

 In week 9 against the Pittsburgh Steelers, Houston recorded a sack on Mason Rudolph in the end zone, resulting in a safety, and recovered a fumble forced by Marvell Tell on running back Jaylen Samuels in the 26–24 loss.
+He finished the 2019 season with 11 sacks, 44 total tackles (33 solo), two forced fumbles, and three fumble recoveries.

 2020

 After the Colts acquired DeForest Buckner in a trade with the San Francisco 49ers, Houston reverted to #50, his number with the Kansas City Chiefs.

 In Week 1 against the Jacksonville Jaguars, Houston recorded his first sack of the season on Gardner Minshew during the 27–20 loss.

 In Week 13 against the Houston Texans, Houston sacked Deshaun Watson three times during the 26–20 win.
+In the 2020 season, he had eight sacks, 25 total tackles (19 solo), one forced fumble, and two fumble recoveries.